Malaysian Airlines 370 solved

 - “U.S. aviation safety experts say the shutdown of communications systems makes it clear the missing Malaysia Airlines jet was taken over by someone who knew how the plane worked.” = A HIJACKING

-- Pilots know how to turn off transponder but someone could learn info from the net, same with information part of ACARS
+- Pilots know how to turn off transponder but someone could learn this information from the net

 - ‘The Malaysia plane’s ACARS transmitter continued to send out blips that were recorded by satellite once an hour for four to five hours after the transponder was turned off.’